look-itsaxiom/PT-Demo/GDD/GamePillarDetails.md

 ## Character Customization Framework

-### Races
+### Species

-Below are the available races for characters in the game.
-Each race is defined by thematic traits and specific bonuses. **Base stats** are expressed as ranges to enable randomized character generation.
-Growth rates are not race-specific and are randomly generated separately.
+Below are the available species for characters in the game.
+Each species is defined by thematic traits and specific bonuses. **Base stats** are expressed as ranges to enable randomized character generation.
+Growth rates are not species-specific and are randomly generated separately.

 **Base Stat Generation**

-- Each race has predefined ranges for base stats, reflecting their thematic strengths and weaknesses.
+- Each species has predefined ranges for base stats, reflecting their thematic strengths and weaknesses.
   - For example, Stonehearts excel in **Endurance** and **Defense**, while Demarkin favor **Intelligence** and **Magic Defense**.
 - Upon character creation, base stats are randomly generated within these ranges.